Jose-cyber/k8s_scaling_with_keda/README.md

-# K8s scaling with keda
+# K8s scaling with KEDA

-This project is an example of how to use keda to scale deployments in kubernetes, I will show you how to install, configure and give one case of how to use keda for scaling.
+This project is an example of how to use KEDA to scale deployments in Kubernetes, I will show you how to install, configure and give one case of how to use KEDA for scaling.

 ## Required: